-In effect these shows were what we now commonly known as 'Podcasts.'
-Originally distributed in 'RealAudio' format I have now remastered the entire series to the popular MP3 format, suitable for iPods and a whole host of other personal music players.
+In effect these shows were what we now commonly know as 'Podcasts.'
+Originally distributed in 'RealAudio' format I have since re-encoded the series to MP3 format, suitable for iPods and a whole host of other personal music players.

 For a full track listing of the music used in the shows click